photoprism/photoprism-docs/docs/user-guide/users/index.md

 Regular *Admins* can lose their privileges due to an intentional or accidental role change.
 However, accounts with the optional "superadmin" status (can be set with the `-s` flag) retain their admin privileges even if they are assigned a non-admin or invalid role.
 This is to prevent them from locking themselves out.

 When *Super Admins* change settings such as the language or theme, these automatically become the default settings for other users, unless they have explicitly made a different choice.
 In addition, global feature flags can only be changed by *Super Admins*.

+!!! example ""
+    Additional account roles like User, Viewer, and Guest are currently [only available with a membership](https://www.photoprism.app/editions#compare) to support development and maintenance.

 ### User